rajang-data/enterprise-ai-platform/readme.md

 Built directly on Claude API because enterprise clients don't always have Salesforce or AgentForce.
 This works on any CRM, any data source, from scratch.

 **Centralized governance.
 Decentralized execution.**
-The governance layer — policy, audit, guardrail — runs centrally.
+The governance layer (policy, audit, guardrail) runs centrally.
 The NBA agent runs at the edge.
 This is the operating model enterprise AI actually needs, not just the model that's easiest to demo.

 **Human-in-the-loop by policy, not by accident.**
 Churn risk flags always route to human review.
 Low-confidence decisions route to human review.
 The system decides what it can decide.
 It escalates what it cannot.

 **Planning loop.**
 Confidence below 0.70 triggers a re-run.
-Minimal self-correction — but enough to matter at scale.
+Minimal self-correction but enough to matter at scale.

 **Constrained action space.**
 Five defined actions, not free text.
 Predictable outputs that integrate into downstream workflows.